GicheruBenjamin/Typing-in-python/Readme.md

 There is an optional type .
 Useful when you don't know the return type of a function or method in class.

 ### call.py
 There is a callable type.
-Used in high order functions , callbacks ,
+Used in high order functions , callbacks and OOP prog.